-Mechanisms for appeal of MCASP decisions are described in Policy No. 03-05.02, subsection 3.3.2.1.
+Mechanisms for appeal of MCASP decisions are described in Policy No. 03-05.02.

 The MCASP makes decisions based upon each student's individual situation.
 In general, the Committee will adhere to the guidelines outlined in the referenced policies for decisions related to academic standing.